-It is true that God has supreme authority.
-We can see that in the Bible.
+It is true God has supreme authority.
+We see it in the Bible.
 "And all the inhabitants of the earth are reputed as nothing: and he doeth according to his will in the army of heaven, and among the inhabitants of the earth: and none can stay his hand, or say unto him, What doest thou?"
 (Daniel 4:35)